Ablativo/Documents/Evaluation.md

     * The museum visitor can easily interact with the mentor, which will have as natural as possible human-like behavior
     * The museum visitor can easily interact with the statutes, which will have as natural as possible human-like behavior
     * The museum curator can easily understand and see the statistics of the metrics collected by the service
-* **Usability**: The response times of the chat must be rapid otherwise this could lead the user to not use it
+* **Usability**: The response times of the chat must be rapid, otherwise this may lead the user to not use it
 * **Graphic interface**: The interaction between the mentor and the works of art will seem as natural as possible.
 The overall interface must be user friendly.
 * **Privacy & Security**: Ablativo doesn't store any type of sensible data, the passwords will be encrypted.

 ---
 ## <a id="tech"></a>Technical aspects

-Technical evaluation is a fundamental step in our work.
+Glossary:
+* ✅ Completed
+* ⚠️ Work in progress
+* 🔜 For the future

 ### Environmental sensors measurements
 * **Ambient sensors**: Let's assume we have N rooms inside the museum.
-We will put one STM32 Nucleo board per room.
-The nucleo board is made of `Temperature`, `Humidity`, and `Beacon`.
+We will put one STM board per room.
+The board has `Temperature`, `Humidity`, and `Pressure` sensors.
+Moreover, is works as a `Beacon`.
-    * *2nd Delivery*: Temperature and Humidity sensors will be simulated with a JS script that generates random values and sends them to the cloud and to the backend of the application.
+    * *2nd Delivery*: Temperature and Humidity sensors are simulated with a JS script that generates random values and sends them to the cloud and to the backend of the application.
 We send the values every 5-10 minutes.
     Beacon will be simulated with a smartphone through the app [Beacon Simulator](https://play.google.com/store/apps/details?id=net.alea.beaconsimulator&hl=en)

-    * *3rd Delivery*: The 3 sensors will be real.
+    * *3rd Delivery*: The sensors will be real and so the beacon.

 * **Smartphone sensors**: we retrieve the values from the smartphone sensors of every user.
-These values will be real.
+These values are real.
     * *3rd Delivery*: we will be able to collect the values with a frequency of 1Hz (1 message per second).
 The values will be grouped and sent periodically

 * **Heart Rate sensor**:
     * *2nd Delivery*: The values will be simulated with a JS script that with a frequency of 1Hz generates random values and send them to the cloud and to the backend of the application.
     * *3rd Delivery*: This sensor will be possibly real.
 To do this we have 2 options: Smartphone Heart Rate sensor or Bend Heart Rate sensor.

-**NOTE**: The simulated version of the sensors allow us to check the connection between the BackEnd of the application and the Google Cloud Backend
+**NOTE**: The simulated version of the sensors allow us to check the connection between the BackEnd of the application and the AWS Backend.

-### Beacon STM32
+### Beacon-Sensors board
-We based our analysis on some specific metrics: `Accessibility`, `Accuracy`, `Complexity`, `Robustness`, `Cost`, `Scalability`, `Security`.
+Our analysis is based on some specific metrics: `Accessibility`, `Accuracy`, `Complexity`, `Robustness`, `Cost`, `Scalability`, `Security`.
 Together with these, depending on the component taken into consideration, there will be some more specific characteristics.

-* ⚠️ Work in progress
-* ✅ Completed
 ##### Metrics description
 * **Accessibility**: indicates the ability of the technology to be exploited by the user.
 * **Robustness**: the system's ability to resist interference and noise from nearby sensors